valoeaera/School/HTB/HTB-Dab.md

 ![decomp2](../HTB-pics/dab/41-decompile-2.png)

-The password works for the binary, but the login function was just a stub.
+The password works for the binary, but the login function was just a stub (developer-ese for it being a placeholder).
 I then used `ldd` to see what shared objects were needed for `myexec`.

 ![libseclogin](../HTB-pics/dab/43-ldd.png)